 Whether you choose to tackle the Wild Atlantic Way or do smaller road trips, it is a great way to get out and see the country.

-Where you go will depend on the length of time you are in Ireland, your interests and just how much driving you want to do.
-Wherever you choose to go, you will pass through unrivalled scenery as you do.
+Where you go will depend on the length of time you are in Ireland, your interests, and just how much driving you want to do.
+Wherever you choose to go, you will pass through unrivaled scenery as you do.

 Now a word of warning.
 Ireland appears small, but once you are off the motorways, your journey can take longer than you anticipate due to tractors, animals and slow drivers on windy, narrow roads.
 So, consider this before planning long days in the car. but don’t let it put you off.